Vision & Orthodontics

-They may not appreciate it yet, but a healthy smile with straight teeth is an asset that they’ll be thankful for later in life.
-Orthodontics like braces are the best method for straightening your child’s teeth.
-They also reduce the severity of other oral issues and may eliminate the need for tooth extractions and other bite related problems down the road.
+Your kids might not appreciate it now, but a healthy smile with straight teeth is an asset that they’ll appreciate later in life.
+Orthodontics like braces are the most effective method available for straightening your child’s teeth.
+Aligning their teeth also reduces the severity of other oral issues and can eliminate the need for tooth extractions and other bite-related problems farther down the road.

-Traditional orthodontic braces can be placed on the upper and lower teeth to do the following:
+At Kids Choice Dental, traditional orthodontic braces can be fitted on the upper and lower teeth to accomplish several dental goals: